slevithan/oniguruma-to-es/README.md

   </tr>
 </table>

-As detailed as the table above is, it doesn't include all aspects of the many ways Oniguruma-To-ES strives to perfectly emulate Oniguruma (for example, most aspects that work the same as JavaScript are excluded).
+As detailed as the table above is, it doesn't include all aspects that Oniguruma-To-ES emulates.
+For example, most aspects that work the same as JavaScript are omitted, as are aspects of non-JavaScript features that work the same in other regex flavors that support them.

 ### Footnotes

 1. Target `ES2018` doesn't allow Unicode property names added in JavaScript specifications after ES2018.
+2. Unicode blocks are easily emulatable but their character data would significantly increase library weight, and they're a flawed, arguably-unuseful feature (use Unicode scripts and other properties instead).
-2. With target `ES2018`, the specific POSIX classes `[:graph:]` and `[:print:]` use ASCII versions rather than the Unicode versions available for target `ES2024` and later, and they result in an error if option `allowBestEffort` is disabled.
+3. With target `ES2018`, the specific POSIX classes `[:graph:]` and `[:print:]` use ASCII versions rather than the Unicode versions available for target `ES2024` and later, and they result in an error if option `allowBestEffort` is disabled.
-3. Target `ES2018` doesn't allow nested negated character classes.
+4. Target `ES2018` doesn't allow nested negated character classes.

 ## ㊗️ Unicode / mixed case-sensitivity